Fostering Opportunity for Communities

 application timeline

-Applications for the FOCUS Program are due no later than April 1.
+Applications for the FOCUS Program are due no later than April 15.
+Applicants must be 18 or older with a high school diploma or equivalent.
 Offers are made no later than May 15.
 All application materials should be submitted via the Google Form.

 Dobama Theatre encourages applicants to reach out in advance to have a conversation about their interest in the program and to ask any questions you may have about the theatre, the FOCUS Program, and/or the submission materials.
 Please email Director of Programs, Erin E. Dolan at edolan@dobama.org to start that conversation.